-Unapproved, or "off-label" uses of gabapentin are uses that have not been approved by the FDA and are not in the professional package labeling.
+Unapproved, or "off-label" uses of immediate-release gabapentin are uses that have not been approved by the FDA and are not found in the package labeling.
 However, some doctors may have had good experience using gabapentin in an off-label fashion, and it may be an accepted use even though not specifically listed in the label.

 Gabapentin Side Effects and Abuse Potential

 Gabapentin is usually well-tolerated but there may be side effects that occur more commonly, especially at the beginning of treatment.